faizanfahim/test-repo/README.md

 |A serverless platform for Kubernetes – and enables an AWS lambda-like easy experience for anyone new to the Kubernetes platform.| A messaging bot that lets you monitor, debug, & run checks on your K8s resources straight from your favorite messaging platform such as Slack, MS Teams, etc.| A CLI tool designed to install all the observability stack components (namely Prometheus and Thanos so far) needed.

-## Paying it Forward to the Open Source Community 🤖
+## Paying it Forward to the OSS Community 🤖
 Our developers are actively contributing to cloud-native open source projects to define and shape the future of Infrastructure.

 ![Alt Text](https://drive.google.com/uc?id=1qXMmc-THpxnvX6CRSpTMg6kkPyAa7jYG)